skrattaren/apf.rst/apf.rst

   This line is a fairly cliche rock 'n roll text fragment.
 It is used in quite a few songs, most notably in 'Riot in Cell Block #9', a song that has been performed by everybody from Dr Feelgood to the Blues Brothers.
-  "`There's A Riot Goin' On`_" is also the name of a famous 1971 funk album by Sly and the Family Stone.
+  **There's A Riot Goin' On** is also the name of a famous 1971 funk album by Sly and the Family Stone.

 - [p.
 116/88] "[...] the Vox Humana, the Vox Dei and the Vox Diabolica."